kakulukia/django-default-project/README.md

  The styles.sass in compiled on the fly and thanks to the wonderful livereload-server changes will be visible right away in you browser (as well as code changes to python files).

- Once the settings file is fed with the needed credentials all errors (python and javascript) will be catched by Sentry.io for error handling.
+ Once the settings file is fed with the needed credentials all errors (python and javascript) will be caught by Sentry.io for error handling.

+ #### Clean Code

+ misc/setup_repo.sh will setup the current repo with a flake8 commit hook to always commit clean code only. :D

+ #### Static Files

- misc/setup_repo.sh will setup the current repo with a flake8 commit hook to always commit clean code only. :D wsgi.py is patched with the awesome dj-static lib so you don't necessarily need to remember to serve static files separately unless you really want to.
+ wsgi.py is patched with the awesome dj-static lib so you don't necessarily need to remember to serve static files separately unless you really want to.

- One more thing: The project template features a ready to use fabfile which will grant you some basic tasks like:
+ #### One more thing: fabfile

+The project template features a ready to use fabfile which will grant you some basic tasks like:

    - _fab deploy_ which will push your content and restart uwsgi
    - _fab migrate_ which will push updates, updating packages, migrating the DB, compressing files, collecting